"Talking About Race is Divisive"

 • Assessment

-Some organisations choose to further engage by taking up the hybrid option, where after studying the course, we meet with staff to answer questions, discuss the content and run exercises to ensure the learning in embedded.
+Some organisations choose the hybrid option, where after studying the course, we meet with staff to deepen learning.

-The University of Sussex, charity Birth Companions, Surfers Against Sewage are all repeat clients of ours as they understand the importance of teaching staff on microaggressions.
+The University of Sussex, charity Birth Companions, and Surfers Against Sewage are all repeat clients who recognise the importance of understanding and addressing microaggressions as part of meaningful diversity and inclusion at work.

-That’s all folks!
-Staff need to understand why behaviours and attitudes must change towards ethnic minorities before they can genuinely get behind systemic changes in the name of antiracism.
-To do that, they need to learn and talk about it.
+That’s all, folks.
+Staff must understand why behaviours and attitudes need to shift before they can genuinely support systemic changes in the name of antiracism.
+And to do this, they must learn, practise and talk about it openly, compassionately and consistently.
+That is how organisations build a truly inclusive workplace.

-Send me a direct message today, so we can get your staff educated on microaggressions in psychological safe spaces soon.
+Send me a direct message today so we can support your staff with training in psychologically safe spaces.

 Talking about racism can seem difficult and uncomfortable.
 This CPD accredited course provides a foundational education on racism to help to increase racial literacy which includes building confidence to speak about and deal with issues concerning race.
 It provides a language through which meaningful conversation can take place (particularly in the workplace).